Role of the Affiliated Hospitals

 The University budgets a specified sum of money to help defray the expenses incurred in the teaching program at each hospital; provides professional liability insurance coverage for all its students working in any of its affiliated hospitals; ensures that all students fulfill health care requirements required by hospitals; completes a criminal background check and only assigns students to hospitals with academic qualifications consonant with the demands of the clinical program provided by the hospital.

 All hospitals have been carefully selected to ensure their facilities meet XUSOM’s standards.
-They must demonstrate a continuing commitment to medical education and furnish the necessary infrastructure to provide a successful clinical training program: integrating medical students into the health care team, providing access to the library and other ancillary facilities and supervising involvement with patients.
+They must demonstrate a continuing commitment to medical education and furnish the necessary infrastructure to provide a successful clinical training program: integrating medical students into the health care team, providing access to the library and other ancillary facilities, and supervising involvement with patients.